 About the author:

-Codie Henry is a former stylist based in Arizona and the Communications Director of The Sovereign Stylist.
-Having finished his bachelor's degree in public relations, he is working towards starting law school in 2021 for criminal defense.
+Codie Henry is a former stylist based in Arizona and the Vice President of The Sovereign Stylist.
+Having finished his bachelor's degree in public relations, he is working in the field of public relations.
 Codie’s blogs are typically focused on legal issues, marketing, and public relations topics.
-Codie believes that knowledge and language is the strongest weapon one can wield and that people always strive to be life-long learners.
+Codie believes that knowledge and language is the strongest weapon one can wield and that people always strive to be lifelong learners.

 In a world where digital media is at our fingertips, have we ever stopped to ask ourselves, "Are we digital pirates?"